 Now that RankBrain aims at connecting searchers to the most relevant results possible, search intent has become a priority.
 That is why RankBrain only gives preference to pages that really meet its requirements — answer searchers' questions, allow transaction (if needed), or provide a comprehensive piece of information on the topic stated in the query.
 So basically, today's efficient content optimization is impossible without understanding search intent and carrying out intent-specific keyword research.

-Another thing that has changed the way we do SEO for good is the content optimization focus being shifted from keywords to topics.
-I guess that it comes as no surprise to the majority of SEOs that the one-keyword-one-page concept is really dead.
+Another thing which Google RankBrain update changed in SEO for good is the content optimization focus being shifted from keywords to topics.
+I guess that it comes as no surprise to the majority of SEOs and digital marketers that the one-keyword-one-page concept is really dead.
 It means that in the RankBrain era, all you need to strive for is comprehensiveness — there's no way you can get high rankings by creating numerous pages to cover different keyword variations.

 Basically, the one and only recommendation on RankBrain optimization we received so far came from Gary Illyes, Webmaster Trends Analyst at Google, who said that:

 "Optimizing for RankBrain is actually super easy, and it is something we've probably been saying for 15 years now, is — and the recommendation is — to write in natural language.
 Try to write content that sounds human.
 If you try to write like a machine then RankBrain will just get confused and probably just pushes you back.

 But if you have a content site, try to read out some of your articles or whatever you wrote, and ask people whether it sounds natural.
 If it sounds conversational, if it sounds like natural language that we would use in your day-to-day life, then sure, you are optimized for RankBrain.
 If it doesn't, then you are 'un-optimized. "